bos-sci/anatomy-docs/README.md

 5. If the examples are external (e.g. primary nav), add the routes to those examples as ignores in SiteImprove.

 #### Deploy to Production
+If the release covers changes to @boston-scientific/anatomy-tokens, ensure the tokens package is released before updating the docs site in production.
 1. In Contentful, point the master alias environment at the working environment.
 This environment is now the production environment.
 2. Delete the oldest backup environment.